SamZirbel/Revature_Staging_Kanban_Board/README.md

 - The project board activity shows the status of newly added and moved cards but clicking on a card and then the issue's name will open up the issue's page where details surrounding the times it was opened and closed also appear

+## PO Day 4 : Thursday : 12/23/2021

+This day I participated in the Codin' Game challenge and completed the assigned PO weekly challenges.
+I completed the Java Challenges and one of the JS challenges.
+The JS challenge required the use of Node JS for use of an external input file so it was not technically part of my tech stack.
+I ended the day participating in the Hot Seat interview where there seemed to be a misunderstanding by others within the breakout room that Data Query Language and Data Manipulation Language.
+Both of these SQL subsets do contain Select which seemed to be unknown to the other PO individual I was paired with.

+## PO Day 3 : Wednesday : 12/22/2021

+This day I participated in the Codin' Game challenge and then worked on the assigned PO weekly challenges.
+I also participated in the weekly HackerRank challenge where I had a bit of trouble with the second question and ended up solving it roughly 10 minutes after the challenge had ended.
+My problem was that with the time complexity and once I changed my approch it worked on the first run.
+I then ended the day studying Java enthuware for a bit.

 ## PO Day 2 : Tuesday : 12/21/2021

 Today I participated in a few Codin' Game challenges.
 Then I proceeded to start work on the weekly PO coding challenges with the Javascript Challenge.
 The challenges would have been easy enough to complete with hard coded input but I wanted to set it up so that the input could be taken sequentially from an external file.
 After searching around for a portion of the morning I ended up having to learn some Node JS in order to complete the problem which was interesting.
 A lot of the tutorials would say to do certain things but in the end I had to fiddle around with the code to figure out what actually worked and was useful for that situation.
 Following this I participated in the Kahoot Tournament after lunch.
 Finally I studied the Enthuware Test 2 a bit.